 EventStoreDB Cloud unconditionally provisions secure EventStoreDB clusters with both TLS for TCP and SSL for HTTP and gRPC enabled.
 This configuration cannot be changed.

 Cloud clusters use SSL certificates signed by the trusted public certificate authority and therefore you won't need to do any additional work that is usually associated with self-signed certificates.

 After you provision the cloud cluster, you can find connection details for the cluster in the Cloud console.

 In the cluster details you can find URIs for the EventStoreDB Admin UI and HTTP API, TCP client and gRPC client.

 The DNS name of the cluster resolves to IP addresses of all the cluster nodes or to the IP address of a single instance, depending on the deployment topology.
-When connecting to a multi-node cluster, you'd need to use the DNS-based gossip with the cluster DNS name.
+When connecting to a multi-node cluster, you'd need to use the seed-based gossip with all the cluster nodes when using 20.6.

 Each cluster node has its own DNS name, which can be used for accessing individual nodes for node-specific operations like stats collection or scavenging.